The Last Straw? - Forester Network

 For the longest time, I didn’t eat chocolate ice cream, the reason being that when I was a kid, my younger brother and sister both loved double scoop chocolate ice cream cones.
 They would attack them so voraciously that a wet and dripping circle of brown would form around their little mouths.
 I guess being somewhat of a “neat-freak” and seeing the mess they made put me off from having a cone myself.

 I had a similar self-conscious aversion to straws as a young adult, after seeing a comedian explaining why men should never use them by lampooning the manner in which people place their mouths around straws.
-But now, my lifelong ban on straws has newfound legitimacy.FREE Infographic on Landfill Management: 6 Tips for Excellence in Landfill Operations.
-Covering publicity, education, engineering, long-term planning, and landfill gas waste-to-energy.
-Download it now!
+But now, my lifelong ban on straws has newfound legitimacy.StormCon: The Surface Water Quality Conference and Expo - Join us in Denver this August 12–16 at StormCon: The North American Surface Water Quality Conference & Expo.
+Your colleagues from around the country will be there at the largest stormwater-specific conference of the year and you should be there too!
+Get details & register today at www.StormCon.com.

 Spirits company Bacardi Limited has partnered with a nonprofit group called “Lonely Whale” in a movement against single-use plastic straws with the goal of removing one billion of them by 2020.
 They’re calling the campaign “The Future Doesn’t Suck.”